kavithabalaraju/namaste-react/README.md

-(Normal JS utility function) written by FB they have written in react useState() : 80% using this Hooks --> Gives superpowerful react varaible useEffect() :20% using this hooks
+(Normal JS utility function) written by FB they have written in react useState() : 80% using this Hooks --> Gives superpowerful react varaible useEffect() :20% using this hooks useRouterError(): This hook is given by the react-router-don To show the proper erros

+#There are two types of routings in web apps
+Client side routing
+Server side routing